himanshuSPaul/FASTAPI/YTLearning/README.md

 Video :19 Update operartion of CRUD
 > Update content based on input post id.
 While updating, if input post id is not present then raise HTTP Not found exception

+Video 20: FAST APi documentation
+Video 21: Moving code to src folder
+Video 22 to 37 : Basics Of Postgres Database and SQL